aragon/hack/docs/ds-illustrations.md

 <br>

 **SPOT**<br>
 Spot illustrations are the simplest and most literal expression of a concept.
-Because they are often used in product as an empty state, or in a composition with other spot illustrations, they are small and simple.
-They usually do not include any people but occasionally include some atmospheric background elements - depending on the design.
+Because they are often used in the product as an empty state, or in a composition with other spot illustrations, they are small and simple.
+They occasionally include some atmospheric background elements - depending on the design.

 <br>